svgpubs/react-with-multi-apis/README.md

-## create-react-app fetches three apis using http-proxy-middleware
+## create-react-app fetches 3 different APIs using http-proxy-middleware

-This is a demo for to connect a create-react-app to multiple different ports on the localhost as well as to other webistes.
+### Connect a create-react-app to multiple different ports on the localhost as well as to other webistes.

-## to use this app
+## To use this app

 You must have Node.js installed.